seansovine/opengl_examples/README.md

 as we add more examples and build out the existing code.
 But this is a big improvement on what we had before and is heading towards a nice, professional setup.

+## To Do Next

+Next we want to add De Vries' final example for his Coordinate Systems section.
+This uses the Textures section material, so we may as well add that section's example too.
+We will need to update the build system, and some small changes to the project structure may be needed, like adding a new dependency or two and maybe create one or more folders for images and similar assets.

+We'll want to think about whether shaders should be in a folder for each example.
+Probably so.
+Images are probably fine in their own folder, which could have subfolders within it.